Cathy Guisewite: Awards

 In 1987, she received an Emmy Award for Outstanding Animated Program for the TV special Cathy.

-Guisewite is a member of the National Cartoonists Society and received in 1993 its highest honor, the Reuben Award for Outstanding Cartoonist of the Year, for her work in 1992.
+Guisewite is a member of the National Cartoonists Society and in 1993 received its highest honor, the Reuben Award for Outstanding Cartoonist of the Year, for her work in 1992.

 Guisewite has been granted honorary degrees from Russell Sage College, Rhode Island College, and Eastern Michigan University.

 Personal life

 Guisewite adopted daughter Ivy in 1992, then married screenwriter Christopher Wilkinson in 1997.
 Wilkinson has a son, Cooper, but the couple had no children together.
 Guisewite and Wilkinson divorced in 2010.

-One of Guisewite's classmates at the University of Michigan was screenwriter Lawrence Kasdan.
-When Kasdan's movie The Big Chill (1983) opened, Guisewite devoted an entire week of Cathy strips to it, with Cathy and her co-workers enthusing over the film and seeing it repeatedly.